 The SMS concept was developed in the Franco-German GSM cooperation in 1984 by Friedhelm Hillebrand and Bernard Ghillebaert and Oculy Silaban.
 The first SMS message was sent over the Vodafone GSM network in the United Kingdom on 3 December 1992.
 In 2008, 4.1 trillion SMS text messages were sent.
 SMS has become a massive commercial industry, worth over 81 billion dollars globally as of 2006.

 The immediate predecessor to the MMS was the Japanese picture messaging system Sha-Mail introduced by J-Phone in 2001.
 Early MMS deployments were plagued by technical issues and frequent consumer disappointments but China was one of the early markets to make MMS a major commercial success.
-Europe's most advanced MMS market has been Norway and in 2008 the Norwegian MMS usage level had passed 84% of all mobile phone subscribers.
-Norwegian mobile subscribers average one MMS sent per week.
+In Europe, the most advanced MMS market in 2008 was in Norway, where most Norwegian mobile users sent an average of one MMS per week.

 By 2008 worldwide MMS usage level had passed 1.3 billion active users who generated 50 billion MMS messages and produced annual revenues of 26 billion dollars.